nv-morpheus/Morpheus/README.md

 #### CLI Stage Configuration

 When configuring a pipeline via the CLI, you start with the command `morpheus run pipeline` and then list the stages in order from start to finish.
 The order that the commands are placed in will be the order that data flows from start to end.
 The output of each stage will be linked to the input of the next.
-For example, to build a simple pipeline that reads from kafka, deserializes messages, serializes them, and then writes to a file, use the following:
+For example, to build a simple pipeline that reads from Kafka, deserializes messages, serializes them, and then writes to a file, use the following:

 ```bash
 $ morpheus run pipeline-nlp from-kafka --input_topic test_pcap deserialize serialize to-file --filename .tmp/temp_out.json